-Since 1963, John O’Neal has been a leading advocate of the view that politics and art are complementary not opposing terms.
+Since 1963, John O’Neal was a leading advocate of the view that politics and art are complementary not opposing terms.
 His work as a writer, performer and director has been acclaimed by audiences in the US and worldwide.
-He is founder and former artistic director (1980-2011) of Junebug Productions, the organizational successor to the Free Southern Theater, of which O’Neal was also a co-founder and director.
+He was founder and former artistic director (1980-2011) of Junebug Productions, the organizational successor to the Free Southern Theater, of which O’Neal was also a co-founder and director.
 He was a field secretary of the Student Non-Violent Coordinating Committee (SNCC) and worked as National Field Program Director with the Committee for Racial Justice.

 O’Neal wrote eighteen plays, a musical comedy, and a substantial body of poetry and essays.
 He had numerous credits as an actor and toured widely in the character of Junebug Jabbo Jones, a mythic figure who symbolizes the wisdom of common people, which was created by people involved in SNCC.
 O’Neal was a leader in the field of artists working in community and for social justice.
 His ColorLine Project, a multi-year story collecting and performance event about the Civil Rights Movement, received the prestigious Ford Foundation’s Leadership for a Changing World Award.